 2. Inspect the Laptop Body

-A thorough body check is non-negotiable.
+If you get to inspect the laptop in person, then a thorough body check is essential.
 You need to make sure the laptop frame is free from cracks and signs of impact.
 Also, check for missing screws, loose hinges, and any other irregularities.

 3. Check the Screen Condition